eduvpn/documentation/MULTI_NODE.md

 - Increase scalability by distributing the load over multiple servers in the same location;
-- Allow for various PoPs around the world to allow users to choose the PoP closest to their location to reduce the latency.
+- Allow for various PoPs around the world to allow users to choose the PoP closest to their location to e.g. reduce the latency or avoid location based censorship.

+**TODO** split this in two documents!
+One for each scenario!

 ## More Servers